Waxer59/PikaLang/README.md

 #### constants

-In Pikalang, constants are declared using the `const` keyword followed by the constant name.
+In Pikalang, constants are declared using the `const` keyword followed by the constant name, constants as they are not indicated are immutable.
 For example:

 ```js
 const foo = "bar"